-To help decide whether a credit union or bank is better for you, it might be useful to revisit the “What You Should Consider Before Choosing a Credit Union” section of this post (preceding the list of best credit unions in Canada).
+To help decide whether a credit union or bank is better for you, it might be useful to revisit the “What You Should Consider Before Choosing a Credit Union” section of this post.

 Things to consider include things such as baking fees, credit card options, loans and investments, mortgages, organizational values and user experience.

 Based on your answers to the questions I proposed, you may find that you might be better off with a big bank, a credit union, or even a digital bank such as Tangerine or EQ.

 Are Credit Unions Safe In Canada?

 Yes, credit unions are very safe in Canada.
 In fact, all Canadian credit unions are either federally or provincially regulated and even have deposit guarantee frameworks in place that provide member-owners with deposit protection equal to (or higher than) the big banks in Canada.